E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Experiments and results

+We employ the same setting as in previous work \citep{pmlr-v162-hoogeboom22a}, training molecule property discriminator models on 50\% of the QM9 data, and conditional generation models on the remaining 50\%.
+Our generated molecules are then tested using the classifiers.
+Further details of the experiment and the results are reported in Appendix~\ref{sec:ConditionalGeneration}.

-The results and further details of the experiment are shown in Appendix~\ref{sec:ConditionalGeneration}, where we compare the difference between the highest and lowest occupied molecular energies $\Delta \epsilon$ and the polarizability $\alpha$ of the generated molecules, compared to the true, conditional values.
+We compare the difference between the highest and lowest occupied molecular energies $\Delta \epsilon$ and the polarizability $\alpha$ of the generated molecules, compared to the true, conditional values.
 FMG outperforms EDM in terms of molecular stability, while EDM is better in its fidelity to the conditioning variables $c$.

-Additionally, our method generates similar fidelity to the conditioning variable $c$, even without classification-free guidance on $N_a\sim p(N_a|c)$.
-This could prove useful for future situations where the conditional $p(N_a|c)$, cannot be accurately determined based on data statistics (e.g., when conditioning on multiple properties $c_1, c_2$, where data may be insufficient to determine $p(N_a|c_1, c_2)$ accurately).
+Additionally, our method generates similar fidelity to the conditioning variable $c$, even without classification-free guidance on the number of atoms $N_a\sim p(N_a|c)$.
+This could prove useful in situations where the conditional $p(N_a|c)$, cannot be accurately determined based on data statistics (e.g., for generating ligands that interact with specific proteins).